RayLoria/Eyes-Exercise-MIT/README.md

 This project has been created with two eyes that follow the mouse pointer as much as you move it, when you touch it the eye close, for the future version I going to add went you touch the eye both close and chance de background for a random image, add some style with css.

+## :minidisc: How to run ##

+No special installation required, just open the index.html file in a web browser.
+To edit have visual studio code installed

+## :spiral_calendar: Roadmap of future improvements ##

+:black_circle: Fix some bugs with the eye close.
+:black_circle: Fix resposive desing and add some css style

 ## :sparkles: Features

 ✔️ PacMan images change random;